Jacksprojects/Getting-and-Cleaning-Data-Week-4/README.md

 # Getting-and-Cleaning-Data-Week-4
-This repo contains three files; a tidy data set titled "tidy_data_set", a codebook in html format knitted by RMarkdown titled "CodeBook" explaining the the R script, and the R script its self.
+This repo contains four files:
+1. A tidy data set titled "tidy_data_set"
+2. A code book in html format knitted by RMarkdown, and a similar document in markdown format titled "CodeBook" explaining the the R script.
+3. The R script its self.